petre-renware/sdeven/doc_src/SDEVEN.25_SYTEST.md

 Each test scenario must be closed with a clear resolution **PASS** or **FAIL**.
 In case of fail  some short recommendations or explanation ref what should be done (these are subject to future ___bug fix issues___).

-A test scenario template can be found here (UPCOMING...). <!--#FIXME see [RMAP.002 - 25_SYTEST templates](ROADMAP.md#rmap002---25_sytest-templates) -->
+A test scenario template can be found here (UPCOMING...). <!--#TODO see [RMAP.002 - 25_SYTEST templates](ROADMAP.md#rmap002---25_sytest-templates) -->

 ### System hardware requirements

-This deliverable must show the necessary hardware requirements for the system (product, application) to run in *normal operating conditions* and this is tight correlated with concept of ***sysyem load***.
+This deliverable must show the necessary hardware requirements for the system (product, application) to run in *normal operating conditions* and this is tight correlated with concept of ***system load***.

-To be able to estimate and to acceptable fulfill this requirement, some *volume metrics* should be identified, but these ones **must be relevant for system** regarding *loading situations*. *Loading* is clearly a pure techinal aspect and should be FIRST established and defined (as system / application relevant metrics and units of measures) by system architects and designers.
+To be able to estimate and to acceptable fulfill this requirement, some *volume metrics* should be identified, but these ones **must be relevant for system** regarding *loading situations*. *Loading* is clearly a pure technical aspect and should be FIRST established and defined (as system / application relevant metrics and units of measures) by system architects and designers.

 "Conversion" to hardware resources required to allow execution under those loading conditions is another pure technical thing that should be defined (in terms of equivalence) by infrastructure specialized people.